s3yonsei/blocked_samples/osdi24_ae/README.md

 ### 5-5-1.
 Overhead of bperf

 Figure 16 shows the performance drop (percent reduction in throughput or latency) and CPU cycle increase compared to the baseline.
 The profiling overhead can be calculated using the following profiling commands.
 Assume that the profiling target is a.out.

-Note that, with the exception of bperf, you must boot an original Linux kernel to make measurements.
+**Note**: with the exception of bperf, you must boot an original Linux kernel to make measurements.

 ```bash
 [Baseline]